buddhaman/AnymaEngine/Readme.md

 - Make a startup screen to start simulation with new persistent parameters.

 ### Done
+- Collide herbivores and carnivores.
+- Implement simple jobsystem.
+- Do sensor updates and brain updates in parallel.
 #### RELEASE 3
 - More options for user.
 Spawn agents.
 - Make mutation_rate adjustable in gui.